HKU-BAL/Clair3-Trio/README.md

 ## Latest Updates

 *v0.2 (May 15, 2022)*:  A guppy5 model for Clair3-Trio is available now.
-Check [this page](https://github.com/HKU-BAL/Clair3-Trio/blob/trio/docs/trio/guppy5.md) for more infromatin about the Guppy5 model.
+Check [this page](https://github.com/HKU-BAL/Clair3-Trio/blob/trio/docs/trio/guppy5.md) for more information about the Guppy5 model.

 *v0.1 (April 22, 2022)*: Initial release.